KeithDeSantis/AI-Assignment_4/README.md

 Run ```qlearn.py <board-file-path> <time-to-run> <probability-of-moving-in-desired-direction> <constant-reward>``` to run the program on the given board with the given parameters.

+The project was to create a game-playing agent using Reinforcement Learning to play a game where the agent was placed at a starting point, and was tasked with getting to a terminating point (a spot with a number).
+There is a penalty for each "time step" spent moving, and a given probability of deflecting whenever the agent attempts to move in a direction.
+Using reinforcement learning, the agent determines the best course of action based on starting position and board.

 This submission contains the following files: